 If you are camping at a public campground, make sure you pack shower shoes for everyone in your party.
 Not only will they protect your feet from the bacteria on the shower floor, but they are great for those nighttime runs to the bushes when you need to use the restroom.
 They can be old flip flops, Crocs, or even slip-ons.

 Water is critical for your survival when hiking in the backcountry.
-Carry water purification tablets with you or some sort of water filter that is capable of filtering out bacteria.
+When you can’t use a home Whirlpool water softener, carry water purification tablets with you or some sort of water filter that is capable of filtering out bacteria.
 There are many different kinds available at your local sporting goods store.
 Whenever you are looking for a water source, make sure the water is flowing; stagnant water can kill you if not treated properly.

 While a campfire gives off enough light in the general area around it, you want to be sure you take along a flashlight on your camping trip if you plan to venture outside of the campfire’s glow.
 This is a definite safety precaution you don’t want to ignore.
 It can be quite dark out there in the woods at nighttime.